Ugwueme

 Ugwueme is a town in Awgu local government in Enugu State, southeastern Nigeria.
-It is located at Latitude 6°01’02.5″N and Longitude 7°26’21.0″E, which is approximately 10 km (6.2 mi) southwest of the town of Awgu, the local government headquarters.
-Ugwueme is bordered in the north by Nnenwenta, on the east by Awgu town, and on the south by Lokpanta.
+About 10 km southwest of the town of Awgu (the local government headquarters), Ugwueme is bordered to the north by Nnenwenta, on the east by Awgu town, and on the south by Lokpanta.
 It shares its western border with Isuochi.

+Ugwueme has six villages namely according to order of seniority.